If you think that writing a blog post is just a matter of sitting down at your laptop and cranking away for a few hours, you're mistaken.

-You need to stand out, and you need to be optimized.
+You need to stand out, and your content needs to be optimized.

 Industries may differ but there are a set of essential 'bones' that make up a good blog post.
 A good blog post being one that is easy to read, favorable to Google's indexing, and one that can be easily shared on social media.
 So let's get to it.

 The title and image will be the the first thing your prospective readers see, so you need to make them count.
 Boring, bland, or generic titles won't grab the reader and scream 'Hey you!
 Read this!'
 They'll get ignored because that's what generic titles do, they fall into the background.

 Similarly, an engaging image will either attract the eye or avert it.
 If you're using stock images that are painfully staged, poor quality, or otherwise just something no one really wants to look at then your post went get many views.
 We're big fans of using Pexels to source high-quality free images for commercial use.
 We also use them for our social media graphics for Facebook, Twitter, and Instagram.

 The title and image are the key attention getters for you so don't leave them to the wayside.